 A bit or sequence of behavior

 - I can’t ever feel caught up with all these emails and work.
-It seems that whenever I catch up there is something more for me to do.
+Whenever I catch up, there is something more for me to do.
 It locks me into a place where I am doing 12 things poorly.
-It would be helpful when I can open email, breathe easy and know what to work on 1st, 2nd, 3rd, etc….
+It would be helpful when I can open an email, breathe easily and know what to work on 1st, 2nd, 3rd, etc.

 The frequency with which the complaint happens